-Nursing a baby to sleep is quick fix for those earlier days when your baby won’t sleep without you holding them and I think there is nothing wrong if that what it takes to get them to sleep.
+Nursing a baby to sleep is a quick fix for those earlier days when your baby won’t sleep without you holding them and I think there is nothing wrong if that what it takes to get them to sleep.

-I did that for first 4 weeks.
+I did that for the first 4 weeks.
 So, if you have to do it, go ahead and do it.
 There are ways to gently wean your baby from needing to breastfeed to sleep and teach them to fall asleep independently.

 I wish I had known the fundamental of infant sleep and affordable newborn sleep training when I bought my first one home from the hospital.
 It would have made a huge difference in those earlier days when you are sleep deprived the most.

-Sleep training helps your baby learn to fall asleep without you feeding them, holding them or rocking them.
+Sleep training helps your baby learn to fall asleep without you feeding them, holding them, or rocking them.

 Taking care of newborn can mentally and physically exhaust parents.
 Parents are most sleep deprived during first 12 weeks after birth of their babies.
 When you are struggling to cope with newborn sleep patterns, you start ignoring yourself.
 But that is not wise thing to do.

 Taking care of yourself is equally important as taking care of your baby.
 Check out this post to get 19 tips on how to survive the first month with a newborn.

 First Night Home from Hospital and Baby won’t Sleep: Conclusion

 It is very common for babies to not go to sleep in the first few days of their life.
 It is a big adjustment for them to get used to this world.
 Think about yourself when you are away from your bed.
 It is hard to fall asleep when you are not with something familiar.
 The same applies to your baby.
 They need your warmth, comfort, and shelter to fall asleep.

 So, when they need you to rock them or feed them or hold them, go right ahead, and do that.
 Remember that, it is just a phase and it will get better as they get older.
 So, hang in their mamas!!